Who’s it for?

 Have you ever signed any kind of ‘confidentiality agreement’?
 Not to worry, as these types of confidentiality agreements are worth little to nothing when it comes to undesirable behaviour.
 So even if you have signed such an agreement, please don’t hesitate to get in touch with us.

-We are Jeanette Jager and Freek Walther, a female and a male.
+We are Jeanette Jager and Freek Walther.
 You can choose who you want to speak to.
-Both of us have a deputy, so you’ll always have someone on the line quickly when we are unable to respond straight away.
-Our deputies are Dominique Maas and Jeroen Zweerts.
+We have deputies, so you’ll always have someone on the line quickly when we are unable to respond straight away.
+Our deputies are Dominique Maas, Jeroen Zweerts and Roger Moore.